Superman: Shadow of Apokolips

-Superman: Shadow of Apokolips is a video game that was released in 2002 for the PlayStation 2 and GameCube consoles.
+Superman: Shadow of Apokolips is a video game released in 2002 for the PlayStation 2 and GameCube consoles.
 It was developed by Infogrames Sheffield House, published by Infogrames under the Atari brand name, and released in conjunction with Warner Bros.
 Interactive Entertainment and DC Comics.
 It is based on the television series Superman: The Animated Series.

 Plot

 Believing Intergang to be starting up again, Superman learns that beings causing chaos throughout Metropolis are a group of robots using Intergang's old methods.
 These "Interbots" have access to high-grade weaponry, which is powerful enough to injure or even kill Superman.
 These bots are commanded by Lex Luthor, who is secretly working with Darkseid.

 Finding that the weapons come from Apokolips, Superman sets out to destroy the robots, and their weapons, having to fight a multitude of enemies that Luthor sends after him.
 Parasite, Metallo, and Livewire contracted to kill Superman to allow the bots free rein to obey Luthor's wishes.